 My career started not long out of drama school, when I was cast in a small, but noteworthy role as a cagey receptionist in an Australian indie feature, ‘The Independent‘, distributed nationally.
-Not long after this, wanting to explore my industry internationally and with an EU passport in hand, I relocated to Brixton, a vibrant and culturally rich, Caribbean suburb of London, and spent four years navigating my way into the English stage and film industry.
+Not long after this, wanting to explore the industry internationally and with an EU passport in hand, I relocated to Brixton, a vibrant and culturally rich, Caribbean suburb of London, and spent four years navigating my way into the world of English stage and film.

 Moving to Los Angeles was always the goal, so after four years in London gaining professional experience, I knew it was time to make another hop across the pond.
 LA has presented all sorts of wonderful opportunities since arriving.
-It is a city which I’ve formed a very happy relationship, a city that excites me.
+It is a city that excites me tremendously and one which I’ve formed a very happy relationship.

-I have truly discovered my love for comedy, and am very proud of my first foray into content creation, showcased in an 8-part mockumentary ‘day in the life of ‘ series, ‘Visioneering: Forward Thinkers of the World’.
-I play the lead character; Spirit of Authenticity in the Ritual Afterlife – a passive aggressive and overly confident guru.
+I have discovered my love for comedy, and am very proud of my first foray into content creation, showcased in an 8-part mockumentary ‘day in the life of ‘ series, ‘Visioneering: Forward Thinkers of the World’ (2018).
+I play the lead and starring role; Spirit of Authenticity in the Ritual Afterlife – a passive aggressive and overly confident guru.